All Episodes

 They didn't investigate the laws that were broken with the illegal server in the mom and pop shop bathroom closet.

-They didn't do their job and tell you about the millions of quid pro quo dollars that went into the Clinton Foundation, and she's peddled her influence left and right.
+They didn't do their job and tell you about the millions of quid pro quo dollars that went into the Clinton Foundation and she's peddled her influence left and right.

 They didn't tell you anything about this.

-They have been on a narrative that we're now being told is false, and Donald Trump was eviscerated in the media because he had the temerity to point out what was the truth that surveillance was taking place against him during the middle of a presidential campaign.
+And Donald Trump was eviscerated in the media because he had the temerity to point out what was a truth, that surveillance was taking place against him during the middle of a presidential campaign.

 What did these people know and when did they know it?